sanviiz/sanviiz/README.md

 - 👋 Hi, I’m Test (@sanviiz)
 - 🏠 I live in Bangkok, Thailand
-- 💻 I'm working in the role of a front end developer
+- 💻 I'm working in the role of a full-stack developer
 - 👀 I’m interested in full stack developer
 - 🌱 I’ve worked with html, css, javascript since 2019
 - 💞️ I’m looking to collaborate about a web application